Should I Refinance My Federal Student Loans?

 Lower Monthly Payments

-You can also lower your monthly payments (which typically means lengthening your term and accepting a higher interest rate) or shorten your term (this typically means higher monthly payments but more total interest savings).
+You can also lower your monthly payments.
+That typically means lengthening your term and paying more in interest overall.
+(Shortening your term usually results in higher monthly payments but more savings in total interest.)

 Streamlining Repayments

-Refinancing multiple loans into a single loan can help streamline the repayment process.
-Instead of multiple loan payments with different lenders, refinancing allows you to streamline to a single monthly payment with one lender.
+Refinancing multiple loans into a single loan can help simplify the repayment process.
+Instead of multiple loan payments with potentially different servicers, refinancing allows you to combine them into a single monthly payment with one lender.

-What Are Potential Disadvantages to Refinancing Federal Loans?
+What Are Potential Disadvantages of Refinancing Federal Loans?

 When you refinance federal loans with a private lender, you lose the benefits and protections that come with government-held student loans.
 Those benefits fall into three main categories: